How Much Will My Car Insurance Rates Go Up After a Crash?

 icon

-Shop around: After an accident, it's important to see which company is offering the best rates for you.
+Shop around for rates: After an accident, it's important to see which company offers the best rates for you.
 Different companies may treat your accident differently.
-For example, full coverage after a crash from Allstate costs twice as much as a policy from State Farm.
+For example, full coverage after a crash from Allstate costs two and a half times more than a policy from State Farm.

 icon

 Find discounts: Insurance companies offer lots of ways to save on car insurance.
-For example, you can save money by having multiple policies, getting good grades in school and driving safely, as tracked by an app.
+For example, you can save money by bundling policies, getting good grades in school and driving safely, as tracked by an app.

 icon